 EE136.
 Semiconductor Power Electronics Syllabus [PDF]

-Study of power electronic circuits and applications including switch-mode regulators, AC-DC, DC-DC and DC-AC conversion, uninterruptable power supplies, variable speed drives, active filtering and harmonic cancellation; laboratory demonstrations.
+Study of power electronic circuits and applications including switch-mode regulators, AC-DC, DC-DC, and DC-AC conversion, uninterruptible power supplies, variable speed drives, active filtering, and harmonic cancellation; laboratory demonstrations.
 Applications include electric vehicle propulsion and spacecraft power systems.
-Prerequisite: EE124.
-3 units.

 EE138.
 Introduction to Embedded Control System Design Syllabus [PDF]

 This is the first course in embedded system design.
 Topics covered include embedded system design challenges and metrics; processor and IC technologies; software and hardware architectures for ESD; design flow and tools; the design of standard peripherals, microcontrollers, single-purpose, and general-purpose processors; basic concepts of interfacing and communication protocols in ESD.